RuchithaKunchala/NitW-teamINFINIX/README.md

 **So, the ultimate scores for 1, 2, and 3 are +1, -1, and -1 respectively; therefore, the best move for the given state of game is move 1.** <br/>
 In simple words, a list of every possible moves and the ultimate score is created given a state of game like above; and the move with the maximum ultimate score is selected. <br/>
 # Further Improvement In Minimax
 The Minimax Algorithm can be further improved by adding **Alpha-Beta Pruning** to the code.
-It is an optimization technique almost same as the minimax algotithm.
+It is an optimization technique almost same as the minimax algorithm.
 With this, the search time can be limited to the 'more promising' subtree, and a deeper search can be performed in the same time.
 But at the end both Minimax and Alpha-Beta pruning gives the same result.

 # Extra features added to the Game
 * Hints to make decisions on next move.